Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Wound infections:

-The duration of therapy for a mild form is 5-7 days, for a severe form - about 10 days.
+Duration of therapy at mild form- 5-7 days, in severe form - about 10 days.

 Higher doses